 In addition, your local team will produce an annual training programme to meet your needs.
 This usually includes courses such as ‘understanding attachment’, ‘drug and alcohol use’, e-safety, ‘managing behaviour’ and ‘working with teenagers’.

-There are lots of opportunities for learning and we will help you balance any time spent on training with the demands of caring for a child.
+There are lots of opportunities for learning and we will help you balance any time spent on training with the demands of caring for a young person.
 People learn better when they enjoy the training and when it is directly related to the job of fostering; so we endeavour to use a variety of trainers with considerable experience and expertise in their chosen field.

 Here at Blue Sky, we offer the appropriate level of support you need, when you need it from our teams of highly skilled, fully qualified, social workers, from our experienced managers and from everyone you meet at your local office.
 You may need us a little, you may need us a lot, we’re always here to support you by providing: